 It didn’t seem like much at first but I don’t visit my parents as nearly as much as I should and I got to chat music and the origins of some of the artists with my Dad.
 The list ended up being a full loose leaf page so obviously my Father had a few albums he wanted.
 I am happy to report back that he is quite satisfied with all the new tunes on his iPod.

-For those who have much, your time is a very precious gift to Continue Reading
+For those who have much, your time is a very precious gift to them, you can never store, keep, or recreate time, it’s one of our most valuable resources and the best present you can give.
+Continue Reading

 Bridging the gap between traditional and online media award